dxwc/vidlist/README.md

-A simple command line program to subscribe to youtube channels and view link/thumbnail of videos in a locally generated html page.
+A simple command line program to subscribe to youtube channels and view thumbnail links of videos in a locally generated html page.
 No youtube/google account needed.

 # Setup